loafey/master-thesis/Thesis/TODO/Minor.md

 - [ ] Even then (after the swap) the Curry-Howard text comes a bit suddenly (and with an usual formulation "the direct relation").

-  - [ ] "the meta-symbol ���� to refer to the identity function": For
-    clarity, as it is so short, I suggest you inline the definition:
-    "the meta-symbopl id = \A.\x:A.x ..."

   - [ ] "Note how the environments for ��1 and ��2 in App are disjoint": I
     don't think the reader can "note" that from the figure.
 As you